umd-dslam/SLOG/README.md

 ctest
 ```

-## How to Start a Database
+## How to Start SLOG

-### As multiple processes on a single machine
+### As multiple processes on the same machine

 This set up is only for testing on the local machine.
-In the following example config file (slog.conf), we use 2
+In the following example config file (slogX.conf), there are 2
-replicas, each of which has two partitions.
+replicas, each of which has 2 partitions.
 Since you're running multiple processes on the same machine, they cannot share the same port.
-As a work around, you need to create 4 different configuration files, one for each process and set `server_port` to different values.
+As a work around, you can create 4 different configuration files, one for each process and set `server_port` to different values.

 ```
 protocol: "ipc"